-- Reliability

-- Availability

-- Safety (ability to operate without catastrophic failure)

-- Resilience (ability to recover)
+- Reliability (likelihood to run without failure for a given period of time under predefined conditions) - Availability (proportion of time when 'available for use') - Safety (ability to operate without catastrophic failure) - Resilience (ability to recover)

-Security is also related to privacy, but more later
+Security is also related to privacy, but more later . . .